Independent resource. Not insurance advice. Consult a licensed broker for your situation. Affiliate links disclosed in footer.

 Hurricane exposure

-The Florida Hard Market: Where We Are in 2026
+The Florida Market: Where We Are in 2026

 Several large commercial carriers have either exited Florida entirely (Farmers, AIG personal lines pulled back, others), reduced new business appetite, or non-renewed concentrated coastal exposures.
 The Citizens Property Insurance Corporation has absorbed much of the displaced commercial property risk.
 As of late 2025, Citizens reported approximately 1.4 million policies in force with growing commercial composition.
 Citizens commercial pricing is competitive but coverage forms are basic.